Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 November 2025 12.30.35 UTC
+- WIB: Senin, 10 November 2025 13.44.19 UTC
-- WITA: Senin, 10 November 2025 13.30.35 UTC
+- WITA: Senin, 10 November 2025 14.44.19 UTC
-- WIT: Senin, 10 November 2025 14.30.35 UTC
+- WIT: Senin, 10 November 2025 15.44.19 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational